remo-help/bag-of-character-embedding/custom_embeddings.md

 ![img](/images/glove.jpg)

-Once you arrive at iteration 15 (or later if you changed the MAX_ITER parameter), you are finished. **Congratulations, you've just created your own custom GloVe embeddings**.
+Once you arrive at iteration 15 (or later if you changed the MAX_ITER parameter), you are finished. **Congratulations, you have just created your own custom GloVe embeddings**.
+You can find your embeddings file in the glove directory, under the name you defined in the "save_file" parameter.

 If you would like to continue the tutorial, please continue to the [next page](evaluation.md), where I discuss how to evaluate our custom vectors.